 Trachelomonas are enclosed by a protective lorica, which is rounded or spiny and usually brownish.
 This has a small opening for the flagellum, often with a short but distinct collar.

 Amoebozoa generally move by internal flow of the cell body, which happens more or less continuously, rather than thinner pseudopodia or eruptions.
 They have no constant shape, but most have a fairly characteristic type of form during directed movement.
 Many of the largest protozoa, like slime molds, belong here.

 Discosea are flattened amoebae that move as a whole, with a clear front margin that acts as a single pseudopodium.
 Some also have more or less pointed sub-pseudopodia, projections that are not directly involved in movement, or a protective coating.

 Thecamoeba are longer than wide and have a thickened coat.
 This is reflected by dorsal folds, either in parallel ridges running along the back or as irregular wrinkles in larger types.

 Tubulinea are typically amoebae that move using blunt projections, called lobopodia.
 Smaller kinds are usually cylindrical but may spread out during feeding.
 Larger ones have multiple lobopodia, and often form protective shells from various secretions or collected debris.

-Greek polys, many, chaos, unformed mass
+Greek polys, much or many, chaos, unformed mass

 Polychaos are mainly short and palmate with a number of lobopodia of similar size.
 These can flow together as the cell moves, instead of all but one eventually retracting.